ringcentral/ringcentral-api-docs/docs/analytics/api-guide.md

   }
   ```

-## Call Performance Timeline API:
+## Call Performance Timeline API

+**API Endpoint**

-#### API Endpoint: `/analytics/phone/performance/v1/accounts/{accountId}/calls/timeline/interval={interval}`
+`/analytics/phone/performance/v1/accounts/{accountId}/calls/timeline/interval={interval}`

 This API users to get the view of the count of calls (counter) or time spent on calls (timer) broken down by time frames for specified data scopes.

-Supported time interval values are Hour, Day, Week, and Month.''For example, this end point will provided aggregated data for specified grouping divided by mentioned time frame.
+Supported time interval values are Hour, Day, Week, and Month.
+For example, this end point will provided aggregated data for specified grouping divided by mentioned time frame.
 Like sum of Answered calls by users for the period of the week with daily time frame to get the timeline view.
 Similarly, splits can be hourly, weekly, monthly as per the date scope selected.

 Compared to aggregate end point, 1 additional point that needs to be answered in timeline endpoint is the TimeFrame (preferred interval).